Get started with a few quick questions

 "Chile and Brazil are strong outsourcing contenders, but if rapid scaling is your goal, Mexico wins hands down.
 Its large tech talent pool, pro-business climate, ripe tech infrastructure, and minimal time difference with the US make software development grow fast." — Dmytro Ovcharenko, Alcor

 Foreign direct investment validates the momentum.
-Mexico attracted $36.87 billion in FDI in 2024 (a national record), and in the first nine months of 2025, inflows reached $40.9 billion, already surpassing the full prior year by 14.5% (Mexico News Daily).
-New greenfield investment tripled year-over-year.
+Mexico attracted a record $36.87 billion in FDI in 2024, and 2025 inflows are tracking higher — $40.9 billion in the first nine months alone, with new greenfield investment tripling year-over-year (Mexico News Daily).

 "The ability of Mexico to leverage its proximity to the vast US ITAS market may be the most important development opportunity Mexico will face this decade." — Jessica E. Mullan, Martin F. Kenney, Rafiq Dossani, University of California, Davis & Stanford University

-The broader economic picture backs this up.
-Nearshoring commitments to Mexico are projected to unlock $46 billion in new capital inflows over five years, potentially lifting GDP growth from 1.9% to 3% (Schneider National).
-The IT services market reflects this momentum, with IT consulting and implementation holding the leading market share at 28% (2024), while cloud and platform services are expanding at 14.21% CAGR through 2030 (Mordor Intelligence), the fastest-growing service segment, driven by hyperscale datacenter investments from AWS, Microsoft, Google, and NVIDIA.
+Nearshoring commitments to Mexico are projected to generate $46 billion in new capital inflows over five years, potentially lifting GDP growth from 1.9% to 3% (Schneider National).
+Within the IT services market, cloud and platform services are expanding at 14.21% CAGR through 2030 (Mordor Intelligence) — the fastest-growing service segment, driven by hyperscale datacenter investments from AWS, Microsoft, Google, and NVIDIA.

 Pros and Cons of Working with Mexico Software Companies